Dynamism of a dog on a leash: The dog, man’s best friend, a clear historical evidence that we find often in the art.

 The dog as man’s best friend, is an abstract concept not only rooted in the heart of each master, but also a clear historical evidence that we often find reported on canvas by the greatest artists and painters.

 In the Renaissance, it is not uncommon to see portraits of characters belonging to important families while they pose with their dog.
-In children’s portraits and the ladies they are usually small dogs, while for men of a certain amount or hunting dogs
+In children’s portraits and the ladies they are usually small dogs, while for men of a certain amount or hunting dogs.

 In the history of the dog he has always played a major role, accounting for almost always a symbol of loyalty and friendship.